 Julian has been in many theatre productions both acting and as a musician.
 He has appeared in 'We will Rock You', 'Return to the Forbidden Planet'; 'Pump Boys and Dinettes', 'A Day at the Racists' amongst others.
 He was also the Musical Director on various shows including the revival of 'Hair'.

-Julian was one the early regular musicians on the children's TV series 'Rainbow' where he started working with Charlie Dore.
-He appeared in 1973/1974 so of course a clip from way back then is a must.....
+Julian was one the early regular musicians on the children's TV series 'Rainbow' where he worked with Charlie Dore.
+He appeared in 1973/1974, so of course a clip from way back then is a must.....